sentinel-official/docs/docs/getting-started/wallets/leap/create-leap-wallet.md

 ![](/img/leap/create-4.png)

-You can now use your LEAP wallet to access and interact with the Cosmos Network, including staking native tokens, voting on governance proposals, and accessing NFTs and dApps.
+You can now use your LEAP wallet to access and interact with the Cosmos Network, including staking native coins, voting on governance proposals, and accessing NFTs and dApps.

 ![](/img/leap/create-5.png)